Bulford Camp: Today

 The modern-day Bulford Camp is on two sites, separated by Marlborough Road, altogether about 116 ha.
 The eastern area contains Picton Barracks which since 1992 has housed the headquarters of 3rd (UK) Division and its Signals Regiment.
 Kiwi Barracks, where many of the streets are named after New Zealand towns, houses 3rd Regiment Royal Military Police.
 5th Battalion The Rifles moved to Bulford Camp from Germany in 2016.

 The western side contains Ward Barracks which houses the headquarters of 12th Armoured Infantry Brigade.
-The Headquarters of the Special Investigation Branch of the Royal Military Police is housed at Campion Lines which is also on the western side.
+The headquarters of the former Special Investigation Branch of the Royal Military Police was housed at Campion Lines, until it was disbanded in 2022.

 The Household Cavalry Regiment moved from Combermere Barracks to Bulford Camp in May 2019.

 For administrative reasons, the camp falls under the command of Headquarters South West, based at Tidworth Camp.

 The camp forms part of the Salisbury Plain 'Super Garrison'.

 Composition

-The current camp includes the following units as of March 2021 (separated by barracks):
+The current camp includes the following units (separated by barracks/lines):